 It is often posited that child protection agencies are prone to confuse poverty with neglect, unnecessarily involving families with the courts and foster care.
-A new bill introduced by Democrat lawmakers yesterday would attempt to remove that possibility in more cases by supplying more parents with cash assistance.
+A new bill introduced by several Democrats yesterday would attempt to remove that possibility in more cases by supplying more parents with cash assistance.
 And researchers estimate this could slash America’s shameful child poverty rate.

-The American Family Act, which has the endorsement of virtually every Democrat running for president, would dramatically increase the Child Tax Credit (CTC) and for the first time make America’s poorest working families eligible for these payments.
+The American Family Act, which has the endorsement of virtually every Democratic candidate for president, would dramatically increase the Child Tax Credit (CTC) and for the first time make America’s poorest working families eligible for these payments.

 “All across the country, families are working harder than ever but have less and less to show for it,” said Sen. Sherrod Brown (D-Ohio), in a statement announcing the bill’s introduction.
 “Our bill would help put more money back in the pockets of working families and set children up for future success.”